thanhlcm90/serverless-doc/README.md

 7. [License](#License)

 ## About this Repo <a name="About"></a>
-This repo is my official document how to build serverless application for Datacom POC project.
+This repo is my official document how to build serverless application.

 ## Project Overview <a name="Overview"></a>

-The Datacom POC project is builded on Serverless Infrastucture Stack using AWS service
+This project is builded on Serverless Infrastucture Stack using AWS service

 ### What is Serverless?